Paul-Orlando/web-research-hub/README.md

 **Orchestrator is deterministic, not an LLM call**
 In the original n8n prototype, orchestration was handled by an agent node calling a sub-workflow as a tool.
-In this rebuild, that step is a plain Python loop calling the Exa search function directly — faster, cheaper, and removes an unnecessary LLM call from a step that was always purely mechanical (call a tool N times, collect N results).
+In this rebuild, that step is a plain Python loop calling the MCP Server directly — faster, cheaper, and removes an unnecessary LLM call from a step that was always purely mechanical.

 **Source List Panel built from search results, not re-parsed from the Summarizer's output**
-Earlier designs considered having the Summarizer emit a structured source list alongside its report.
-This was deliberately avoided — the source list is now built directly from the Orchestrator's collected results before the Summarizer ever runs, so a formatting slip in the final report can never break source attribution.
+The source list is built directly from the Orchestrator's collected results before the Summarizer ever runs, so a formatting slip in the final report can never break source attribution.

 **Search Depth Toggle replaces the original fixed subtask count** The n8n prototype always created exactly 2 subtasks regardless of query complexity.
-This was a known limitation, documented as such at the time.
-The rebuild fixes it directly: Quick, Standard, and Deep modes scale both subtask count and per-subtask result count.
+The rebuild fixes this directly: Quick, Standard, and Deep modes scale both subtask count and per-subtask result count.

 **Single model family via OpenRouter**
-The n8n prototype split work across Gemini 2.5 Flash (planning, orchestration) and GPT-4.1 (synthesis only) — a deliberate dual- tier cost strategy.
+The n8n prototype split work across Gemini 2.5 Flash (planning, orchestration) and GPT-4.1 (synthesis only).
 This rebuild simplifies to Gemini 2.5 Flash across all LLM calls via OpenRouter.
-This is a documented
-tradeoff: if synthesis quality (categorization coherence, citation formatting) is ever noticeably weaker than the original GPT-4.1 output, the Summarizer model can be swapped back via a one-line change in `summarizer.py`.
+If synthesis quality is ever noticeably weaker, the Summarizer model can be swapped back via a one-line change in `summarizer.py`.

-**Citations render as visible domains in exported documents** Markdown links render correctly as clickable text in the browser, but `[source](url)` syntax has no meaning once flattened into a PDF or DOCX.
-Exports now render citations as `claim text (domain.com)` so the source remains identifiable even outside the live app.
+**Citations render as visible domains in exported documents** Exports render citations as `claim text (domain.com)` so the source remains identifiable even outside the live app.

 **MCP Server as the tool layer**
 The backend no longer calls Exa directly.
 All search and export calls route through the Web Research Hub MCP Server via MCP Streamable HTTP.
 This makes the tool layer independently reusable by any MCP-compatible client — not just this app.
 The MCP server is a separate deployable service at [github.com/Paul-Orlando/web-research-hub-mcp-server](https://github.com/Paul-Orlando/web-research-hub-mcp-server).

 ---